AdrianPietrzak1998/button_library/README.md

 ### 3. **BTN_MULTIPLE_CLICK_COMBINED_TO_MUCH_AS_TRIPLE**
 - **Description**: Defines the behavior when there are too many clicks in combined mode.
-  - **When Enabled**: If set to `1`, multiple clicks beyond triple will be treated as a triple click.
+  - **When Enabled**: If set to `1`, any clicks beyond the third click will be ignored.
+  - **When Disabled**: If set to `0`, the click count will reset to zero after the third click, and the counting will start again.
-  - **Use Case**: This is helpful to limit the number of clicks detected, avoiding errors when there are too many consecutive presses in combined mode.
+  - **Use Case**: This option helps control how clicks are counted in combined mode, either by limiting the number of clicks or by restarting the count after too many presses.

 ---

 ### 4. **BTN_DEFAULT_INIT**
 - **Description**: Enables or disables the use of default initialization values for button configuration.
-  - **When Enabled**: If set to `1`, the library will use the default time values for debounce, long press, and repeat (see below).
+  - **When Enabled**: If set to `1`, the library provides a simpler initialization function that assigns default time values for debounce, long press, and repeat.
+These default values can be changed later.
-  - **When Disabled**: If set to `0`, you must manually configure the debounce, long press, and repeat times.
+  - **When Disabled**: If set to `0`, you must manually configure the debounce, long press, and repeat times using the appropriate functions.
-  - **Use Case**: Enable this option if you want to use standard values for these parameters without needing to manually configure them.
+  - **Use Case**: Enable this option if you want to simplify button initialization by using predefined time values for debounce, long press, and repeat, without needing to manually set them.
+However, you still have the ability to change these values as needed.
+The full initialization function remains available at all times for more advanced configurations.

 ---